 Throughout the year the IPFA along with the Family Link Worker arrange a series of 'coffee mornings' on a variety of subjects pertaining to this particular stage of life.
 There are other forms of contact, emails/phone/dates for 'drop-in' sessions.

 The IPFA arranges for parents to visit adult provision will assist the inevitable form filling that comes with applying to colleges.

 Once a placement had been agreed we will begin a period of transition.
 This will be bespoke to the individual student and will reflect the level of need required.
-The transition support worker will liaise with the new provider, home and school to provide up-to-date information to facilitate smooth transition.
+The IPFA will liaise with the new provider, home and school to provide up-to-date information to facilitate smooth transition.

 The IPFA will follow-up students for up to a year when they leave Claremont, this provides an opportunity to forge better links with adult providers as well as reassure parents that all is well for their young person.